ryzhakar/monobank-sync/README.md

 # Monobank Sync Tool README

 ## Overview
-This tool synchronizes data from Monobank APIs into a local database.
-It handles multiple accounts and efficiently manages transaction statements retrieval within user-defined time intervals.
+This tool synchronizes data from Monobank APIs into a local SQLite database.
+Sync is pretty slow due to rate-limiting, but acceptable for a cron task.
+Expect spending `months * cards * tokens + tokens` minutes on each run.

 ## Configuration and Operation
 Configure the tool by setting the necessary environment variables in the `.env` file at the project's root: